Theo Tams: Second studio album (2011–present)

 Tams explains that his second album, which will be released in 2011 will be a real "artist" album in so far as it will showcase just exactly who he is and what he stands for as a singer-songwriter.
 It will dig deeper emotionally than his debut album and represent almost a "song diary" that comes from a mixture of his life experiences since "Give It All Away" and from other parts of his life before his Idol experience.
 One of his new songs focuses on his experience in Afghanistan.
 Theo has already begun the intense writing process with one of his heroes, who will also be producing the record.
 It is expected that the project will be formally announced towards the end of January 2011 and the production team named.

-On 28 September, his 3rd EP "Call The Doctor" was released under Hidden Pony records.
-What many critics are calling the "record of his career", Tams clearly has developed his sound and yells intimate stories of the ups and downs of relationships, coming out to his Christian family, and finally being able to let go of a painful previous relationship.
+On 28 September, Tams released his third EP, Call The Doctor, through Hidden Pony Records.
+The release was noted by several critics as a significant artistic development, with reviewers highlighting its exploration of personal themes such as relationship dynamics, the experience of coming out to a Christian family, and the emotional aftermath of a past relationship.

+In 2024 Tams organized The Rainbow Collective, a group of Canadian LGBTQ musicians who recorded the charity single "This Little Light" to benefit The 519.
+Participating musicians included Amanda Rheaume, BAYLA, Billy Newton-Davis, Bryn, Chrisy Hurn, Erica Fox, Iskwē, Jeffery Straker, Kayla Diamond, memyself&vi, Micah Barnes, Priyanka, Ralph, Raymond Salgado, Ryland James, Sebastian Gaskin, Steven Taetz, T. Thomason, Tafari Anthony, Your Hunni and Zenon.